What is the purpose of this Analyst Relations Guide?

 Direct business impact metrics, such as RFP inclusion, shortlist placement, and deal acceleration.

-Q: How should I prepare thoroughly for engaging with analysts?
+Q: How should I prepare for a call with an analysts?

 Research the analyst's reports and evaluation criteria, their past 3-4 reports, and social media commentary to understand their perspective.